 \subsection{Over-fitting tests}

-For testing whether a particular network architecture is promising, we performed so-called over-fitting tests, which means that we trained and evaluated the network just on a very small sample with around 1,000 mock images.
-This shows whether the network is able to learn the task by heart, including predicting the external shear.
+To test whether a particular network architecture is promising, we performed so-called over-fitting tests, which means that we trained and evaluated the network on a very small sample with around 1,000 mock images.
+This shows whether the network is able to ``memorize'' the task perfectly, including predicting the external shear.
 As these were only short tests, we performed no cross-validation.
 Given our difficulties with the external shear, it is important to remark that our network is indeed able to learn the external shear for that very small sample.
-This shows that the network is in general able to extract features of the images and to connect them to all seven parameters although not perfectly.
-Especially on the shear we see some scatter, which indicates that the network does not just remember the exact images and outputs the stored values.
-This demonstrates that the baseline network architecture is likely not the main reason for the failure on the external shear prediction.
-However, these tests have no implications on whether the network performs well on new, unseen data from the test set.
+This shows that the network is in general able to extract features of the images and to connect them to all seven parameters, albeit imperfectly.
+On the shear in particular we see some scatter, which indicates that the network does not just remember the exact images and output the stored values.
+This demonstrates that the baseline network architecture is likely not the main reason for the failure in the external shear prediction.
+However, these tests have no implications as to whether the network performs well on new, unseen data from the test set.
 We further performed such over-fitting tests with networks that just predict the external shear.
-This helped to significantly improve on the training data.
+This helped us to significantly improve on the training data.